jasonou1994/jasonandfriends-rewrite/README.md

 2. If you click on Add Card on a given MarketDisplay card, you should see the Cards and % of total update.
 You should also see Total Cards increment by one.

 3. If you click on Delete Card on a given MarketDisplay card, you should see the Cards and % of total update.
 You should also see Total Cards decrement by one.

+4. Inspect your page and go to the Redux tab.
+Watch the state updates in the Devtools as you add and remove cards.

 ### Extensions